jinghangli98/wmh_seg/README.md

 ```bash
 ls *.nii | parallel --jobs 6 wmg_seg -i {} -o {.}_wmh.nii.gz -g
 ```
-This line of bash command would process all the .nii files on gpu 6 files at a time in the current directory.
+This line of bash command would process all the .nii files on gpu, 6 files at a time in the current directory.